This post may contain affiliate links, please see the privacy policy for details.

 • Stir together the hot coffee and Irish cream liqueur in a glass mug.

-• Top with the whipped cream and shaved chocolate.
+• Top with the whipped cream and shaved chocolate, and serve immediately.

 Nutrition